MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 **ASSIGNMENTS**: [to come]

-- Go through the satellite document and get the example to work!
-Write a post about the process on your ITP blog.
+- Either go through the satellite document and get the example to work or do something interesting with the Google Maps Static Image API (example is the index.html file).
+Write and post to your blog.
 - Send me your ideas for your final project.
 They can still be in a prelim stage, don't have to be set in stone.
 Send BEFORE class!